-Without a sales enablement program, your team might end up with a scattershot approach to the sales process.
+Without a sales enablement program, your sales team might end up with a scattershot approach to the sales process.
 Out in the field, especially in the B2B arena, buyers want short, accessible pitch decks and information.
 Sales teams use the tools and materials they can find but aren’t always accessing or aware of the latest resources created by the marketing teams.

 Lack of consistency across departments results in a watered-down culture and ineffective branding.
 If the sales team does not represent the business consistently, how can you expect to support the buyer’s journey effectively?
 How can you communicate your message to the buyer in a way that results in high win rates for your company?
 You can’t.

 A fragmented approach coupled with inconsistent culture can result in a prolonged sales cycle and unimpressive numbers.
 Without sales, you can’t run a successful business.
 That’s why you need to know what you want to say to buyers and make sure everyone is on board with that message.